spinicist/QUIT/Docs/Relaxometry.rst

 - `Teixeira et al <http://doi.wiley.com/10.1002/mrm.26670>`_
 - `Crooijmans et al <http://doi.wiley.com/10.1002/mrm.22661>`_

-qimcdespot
+qi mcdespot
 ----------

 Multi-component DESPOT aims to separate SPGR and SSFP signals into multiple discrete pools with different T1 and T2.
 In the brain, the pool with shorter values is attributed to myelin water, while pools with longer values can be either intra/extra-cellular water or CSF.

 It is recommended to have an off-resonance map to stabilise the fitting.
-This can be generated by using `qidespot1`_ and then `qidespot2fm`_ above.
+This can be generated by using `qi despot1`_ and then `qi despot2fm`_ above.
 A B1 map is also essential for good results.

 .. image:: mcdespot.png
     :alt: Processed mcDESPOT Images